 PROCESSIONAL: College marshals will meet candidates at the assembly locations inside the Crisp Indoor Practice Facility and direct movement throughout the ceremony.
 The candidate lines will begin processing out of Crisp and into Coleman Coliseum approximately 30 minutes prior to the start time of the ceremony.
 Candidates will follow their college marshal to the appropriate seating location on the arena floor or in the stands.
 All candidates should remain standing until the ceremony begins and they are instructed to be seated.

 DEGREE CONFERRAL: College marshals will direct candidates to the stage at the appropriate time to receive their degrees.
 All candidates should bring their reader card to the stage with them.
 Doctoral students should bring their hood to the stage with them (see the "Hooding Instructions for Doctoral Candidates").
-After crossing the stage, all candidates must return to their seats.
+After crossing the stage, all candidates will exit the coliseum.
+Guests may meet graduate outside of the coliseum.

 LATE ARRIVALS: Late arrivals run the risk of not sitting with their college and not having their photo taken.
 Degree candidates arriving after the start of the ceremony must check-in at the southeast portal on the ground floor of Coleman Coliseum.
 Event staff will try to assist you.